 How a Good Teacher Bio Makes Your Job Easier

 A good teacher bio can have magical outcomes.
-It can:

 - Transform you from a faceless instructor to a human being your students can relate to

-- Get you more respect, and
+- Get you more respect from colleagues and students… and

-But this doesn’t have to be the hardest writing task of the year…
+This really doesn’t have to be the hardest writing task of the year…

 Here’s how to turn your online teacher bio from blah to magic.